rclasen/qmk_firmware/readme.md

   I don't use.
 Clearly my favourite layout.
 I'm missing power switches to keep it from draining batterie when transporting it...  and the receiver could use some enclosure.
 Actually, I'm now looking for a wired alternative to make this a daily driver.
+I love how flat it is: I do get along without a wrist rest.

 * [dactyl manuform](/keyboards/mydactyform/keymaps/default/) - need to try.